infobip/infobip-spring-data-querydsl/README.md

 - Spring Data R2DBC
 - entities must have an all argument constructor (`@AllArgsConstructor`), can have others as well
 - entity class and all argument constructor must be public (limitation of Querydsl)
+- if you're not using Flyway, you need to provide a SQLTemplates bean

 ### <a name="R2DBCSetup"></a> Setup: